Starting a business in Ireland

 Why start a business in Ireland?

-There are a great number of reasons to start a business in Ireland.
+There are a great number of reasons to start a business or form a company in Ireland.
 The strength of the economy, the quality of the labour market, the high standard of education and the ease of doing business all contribute to make Ireland an excellent place to set up a company.
-We’re going to take a look at the main reasons so many companies decide to do business in Ireland.
+We’re going to take a look at the main reasons so many companies decide set up a company in Ireland.

 The economy in Ireland has shown consistent growth